JoeriDamme/boilerplate-typescript/README.md

-# MusicInfo API
+# Name of API

-Get information about artist, artist's albums and wikipedia description.
+Description of API.

 ## Prerequisites